Who We Are

 History of the BACGG

 Since the 10th century, there has always been a strong prior tradition of southern coastal Chinese to leave for South East Asia and archipelagos link.
 In the 19th century, financial opportunities were few in Pearl Delta wiki with the conflicts link and natural disasters more aggravated by the decline of the Qing (大清) Dynasty.
 San Francisco became the main terminus for most Chinese to enter the United States and seek steady work.
 The port of San Francisco was the jumping off point for the newcomers to reach gold mines, manual labor, farm, fishing camps and clothing, manufacturing, food processing factories throughout California.

-Despite this rich history, there has never been a group dedicated to sharing and researching Chinese family heritage and genealogy in the San Francisco Bay area.
+Despite this rich history, there has never been a group dedicated to sharing and researching Chinese family heritage and genealogy in the San Francisco Bay Area.
 Genealogy is a ‘lonely hobby’.
-Even though studying family heritage is important in mainland Chinese, many Chinese American genealogists are dismayed about the lack of shared interest from their immediate and extended family.
-Hence this local group meets to pool their experiences, resources, journeys, trials, travails and tribulations.
+Even though studying family heritage is important in mainland China, many Chinese American genealogists are dismayed about the lack of shared interest from their immediate and extended family.
+Hence this local group came together to pool their experiences, resources, journeys, trials, travails and tribulations.
 It is good be able to network with people with whom you have common interest.
 Hence, the creation of BACGG, a group with like minded interest who volunteer to help each other find their roots. ~dj 12JAN2020